Start your business

 Companies that issue public stock need to file quarterly statements with the U.S. Securities and Exchange Commission (SEC).
 The SEC protects investors and creates a safer stock market.
 Corporations must file with the SEC to ensure that all shares of stock are properly documented.

 The next step is to apply for licenses and permits.
-Oklahoma does not require a general business license.
+Oklahoma doesn’t require a general business license.
 However, depending on the type of business, licenses and permits can vary.
-Certain industries, like electrical, plumbing, public pool, and more, attain licenses.
+Certain industries, like electrical, plumbing, public pool, and more, require licenses.

 In addition to state licenses, your corporation may be subject to federal licenses and permits.
 Not every business needs federal licenses or permits.
 In fact, many do not.
 However, certain business activities, like agriculture, aviation, and alcohol, require federal permits.

-We suggest doing your due diligence in looking at what is needed at the local, state, and federal levels when it comes to business permits and licenses.
+We suggest doing your due diligence on what is needed at the local, state, and federal levels regarding business permits and licenses.
+This step is especially important for professional corporations, which need licenses for their shareholders, managers, and any employees who administer their professional services.

 The Employer Identification Number (EIN) can be applied for on the IRS website for free.
-An EIN is necessary in every state if your business is a corporation.
+An EIN is required by law for all corporations.
 Applying for an EIN online is the fastest way to get your number, but you can apply via mail or fax if it is more convenient.

 Unlike many other states, Oklahoma corporations are not required to file an annual report.